 He has traveled around the Amazon for his photographic projects.
 Most of these, besides appearing in numerous international press publications, have also been presented in books such as Amazon Emotions (1996), Green Little Warrior (2002), O Vale Amazônico no Futuro do Mundo (2002), Amazon Colors and Feelings (2002), Amazônia: o Mundo das Águas (2004).

-In 2001 they bought and moved to 270 hectares of virgin forest in the northern Amazon – Presidente Figueiredo, and started giving life to the Tropical Tree Climbing company.
 Later, in 2006, in cooperation with Tim Kovar (master instructor of Tree Climber’s International) they brought this prestigious certification organization to offer courses in Brazil along with the Wildlife Conservation Society (WCS), supporting the Amazon Jaguar Conservation Project.

 Their place in the jungle was built on a dream.
 When they first arrived at the site – and before starting anything – they were immediately captivated by the incredible views, intimacy with nature, and the unspoiled and raw beauty of what their senses were experiencing.

 “It became a way of life that connected us to incredible experiences and defined our philosophy.
-We had always been part of a travelling culture, and most of those adventures to exotic destinations, especially in the Amazon region, where defined by the people who welcomed us with a smile and a commitment to service.
+We had always been part of a traveling culture, and most of those adventures to exotic destinations, especially in the Amazon region, where defined by the people who welcomed us with a smile and a commitment to service.
 By simple but comfortable surroundings, farm to table cuisine and an incredible attention to detail.
 We decided to become one of those experiences“.